heppilko/ParticlePhysics-simulation-and-analysis/README.md

-# CPV-FCC
+# FCC simulation and analysis

 ******************************************************************************

 Basic workflow should be:
 - Generate process of interest with Madgraph5_aMC@NLO.
 Pythia8 turned on.
 Produces hepmc file
 - Use Delphes to add detector simulation.
 Produces root file in EDM4HEP format
-- Analysis using angular variables and NN variables.
+- Analysis.
 Best in python for standard data science libraries.

 ******************************************************************************